spion/ircee/README.md

 # Modules

 Modules are easy to write.
-Here is how the core module looks like:
+Here is howthe core module looks like:

 ```js
 module.exports = function(irc) {